 Gena underlined the importance of expressing yourself and articulating your vision.
 Being able to connect your conceptual process to the practical, alongside a thorough understanding of how you work, allows recruiters to understand whether there is potential in bringing you onboard.
 In the case of J.W.Anderson, it was the way he spoke about the brand and his 360 degree vision for Loewe that convinced LVMH he was the right fit for the role of creative director.
 The ability to assimilate with a brand's ethos and to build a personal vision seems to be a defining characteristic companies look out for, especially for leadership roles.

 However, this doesn't mean you should be ego-centric.
 Fashion schools are still raising strong individuals, who often struggle to assimilate into a company in real life.
 When asked what skill set or qualities she looks for in a designer, Gena refrained from giving a specific list of qualities for one to check off when considering making an application.
-Instead, she repeatedly emphasised the need for humility and the ability to work not just creatively, but collaboratively: "The diva behaviour is passé.
+Instead, she repeatedly emphasized the need for humility and the ability to work not just creatively, but collaboratively: "The diva behavior is passé.
 You have to create environments where people are motivated to work and can thrive, both on the business and creative side.
-We are looking to build organisations with leaders who can inspire the team.
-More and more we are prioritising teamwork, collaboration, humility and agility in an individual."
-Again, fashion schools are not properly preparing students, by focussing on individuality rather than teamwork.
+We are looking to build organizations with leaders who can inspire the team.
+More and more we are prioritizing teamwork, collaboration, humility, and agility in an individual."
+Again, fashion schools are not properly preparing students, by focusing on individuality rather than teamwork.

-With a culture that normalises overworking and encourages students to stretch themselves too thin, Gena was asked what luxury brands plan to do to make sure their designers do not burn out.
+With a culture that normalizes overworking and encourages students to stretch themselves too thin, Gena was asked what luxury brands plan to do to make sure their designers do not burn out.
 Gena admitted that there's no easy fix and explained that it depends on the creative director.
-They decide the work culture in their team, which makes it difficult for the company itself to improve anything, even though there is less tolerance for diva behaviour now: "There used to be a lot of yelling and screaming but I think nobody wants to be led like that anymore.
-We have to inspire, encourage and support people, alongside challenging ourselves.
-Maybe I'm being naïve but I don't think it's impossible to be respectful while pushing comfort zones in creativity."
+They decide the work culture in their team, which makes it difficult for the company itself to improve anything, even though there is less tolerance for diva behavior now.
+"There used to be a lot of yelling and screaming, but I think nobody wants to be led like that anymore.
+We have to inspire, encourage, and support people, alongside challenging ourselves.
+Maybe I'm being naïve, but I don't think it's impossible to be respectful while pushing comfort zones in creativity."

-Diva behaviour is passé.
+Diva behavior is passé.
 You have to create environments where people are motivated to work and can thrive, both on the business and creative side.